Corporate Governance

 The Board of Ryanair is responsible for the leadership, strategic direction and oversight of management of the Group.
 The Board’s primary focus is on strategy formulation, policy and control.
 It has a formal schedule of matters specifically reserved to it for its attention, including matters such as approval of the annual budget, large capital expenditure, and key strategic decisions.

-There is a clear division of responsibilities between the Chairman and the Group Chief Executive which is set out in writing and has been approved by the Board.
+CEO, which is set out in writing and has been approved by the Board.

 Chairman